Jungjee/RawNet/ReadMe.md

 # Overview
 This repository includes implementations of speaker verification systems that input raw waveforms.

-Currently, it has three systems in [python](python/).
+Currently, it includes four systems in [python](python/).
 Detailed instructions on each system is described in individual `ReadME` files.
 ## RawNet3
-- TBA
 - PyTorch implementation
 - Performance
   - supervised learning with AAM-Softmax: EER 0.89%
   - self-supervised learning: EER 5.40%
+- Training recipe
-- Planned to be served also in https://github.com/clovaai/voxceleb_trainer
+  - Will be served in https://github.com/clovaai/voxceleb_trainer
-  - Details are not yet decided fully, however, training is likely to be supported in the voxceleb_trainer repository
-- Submitted to Interspeech 2022
+- Inference
+  - Pre-trained weight parameters are stored in [HuggingFace](https://huggingface.co/jungjee/RawNet3) and is included as a submodule.
+  - Vox1-O benchmark is available in [RawNet3](python/RawNet3).
+  - Extracting speaker embedding from any 16k 16bit mono utterance is supported.
+- Published as a conference paper in Interspeech 2022.
 ```
 @article{jung2022pushing,
   title={Pushing the limits of raw waveform speaker recognition},
   author={Jung, Jee-weon and Kim, You Jin and Heo, Hee-Soo and Lee, Bong-Jin and Kwon, Youngki and Chung, Joon Son},
-  journal={arXiv preprint},
-  volume={2203},
+  journal={Proc.
+Interspeech},
   year={2022}
 }
 ```